mei-rune/go-ntlm/README.md

+# IMPORTANT NOTE
+This repository will be removed on December 14th and will no longer be maintained and ownership will also not be transferred.
+Please fork this repositiory if you wish to continue to use it.

 # NTLM Implementation for Go

 This is a native implementation of NTLM for Go that was implemented using the Microsoft MS-NLMP documentation available at http://msdn.microsoft.com/en-us/library/cc236621.aspx.